Undergraduate Course Catalog 2016-2017

 College of Life Sciences and Agriculture

-Professor: David L. Berlinsky, William E. Berndtson, John F. Burger, Donald S. Chandler, Wayne R. Fagerberg, Larry G. Harris, Subhash C. Minocha, Christopher D. Neefus, Stacia A. Sower, Winsor H. Watson III
+Professor: William E. Berndtson, John F. Burger, Donald S. Chandler, Thomas M. Davis, Larry G. Harris, Arthur C. Mathieson, Subhash C. Minocha, Christopher D. Neefus

-Associate Professor: Alan L. Baker, Patricia D. Bedker, David H. Townson
+Associate Professor: Alan L. Baker, Patricia D. Bedker, Jessica A. Bolker, Anita S. Klein

-Courses in the biology program are selected from departments that constitute the biological sciences community at UNH.
-The flexibility of the curriculum allows students wide selection of courses in various departments.
-Students in the major take a biology core curriculum involving introductory and upper-level courses.
-They must also take ten additional courses in the biological sciences; eight of these must be selected from course lists in three broad categories.
+Courses in the biology major are selected from departments that constitute the biological sciences community at UNH.
+The flexibility of the curriculum allows student choice of a wide selection of courses in various departments.
+Students in the major take a biology core curriculum involving introductory and upper-level science courses.
+They must also take seven additional courses in the biological sciences; three of these must be selected from course lists in three broad categories.

 While students are advised to declare the biology major as incoming first-year students to assure adequate program planning, transfer into the program at a later stage is also possible.
 Since several of the other biological sciences majors share the same biology core curriculum, it is quite easy to change to or from other biological sciences majors.

 To receive the B.S. degree in biology, students must complete 128 credit hours with a 2.0 cumulative grade-point average.
-Courses must include all UNH Discovery Program requirements, biology core curriculum requirements, plus ten additional courses from the biological sciences.
+Courses must include all UNH Discovery Program requirements, biology core curriculum requirements, plus seven additional courses from the biological sciences.
 One capstone experience, supervised and approved within the major, is required of all seniors.
 The capstone explores areas of interest based on the integration of prior learning.
-The capstone requirement may be satisfied through a course, created work or product, or some form of experiential learning (e.g., honors theses, mentored research projects, and other special student activities).
+The capstone requirement may be satisfied through a course, created work or product, or some form of experiential learning (e.g., honors thesis, mentored research project, and other special student activity).
 Departments are responsible for certifying that graduating seniors have met the capstone requirement for their majors.
 A minimum grade of C- is required in all biological science courses that are counted toward the requirements for a degree in biology.
-The only exception is that a passing grade below a C- will be accepted in a student’s first biology course (BIOL 411 or 412).
 Students who expect to compete successfully for post-baccalaureate programs should attain a cumulative GPA of 3.0 or higher by the end of the sophomore year and maintain it at that level.

 Biology Core Curriculum